 Whales are social, air breathing mammals, they feed their babies with their own milk, and they take extraordinarily good care of their young and teach them life skills.

 Many of us believe whales are special; they certainly invoke a sense of wonder and a feeling of kinship.
 There is something almost other-worldly about them.
 Whales enrich the lives of many people who come into contact with them.
 Whales are unique, beautiful, graceful and mysterious; they nurture, bond, play, sing and cooperate with one another.
 Here are some extraordinary facts about whales and their lives in the oceans.

 How many species of whales are there?

-There are currently 90 recognised species of whales, dolphins and porpoises; they are collectively known as ‘cetaceans’ or simply ‘whales’.
-There are 14 baleen whales, 3 sperm whales, 22 beaked whales, 2 monodontidae (narwhal and beluga), 38 oceanic dolphins, 4 river dolphins and 7 porpoises.
+There are currently around 90 recognised species of whales, dolphins and porpoises; they are collectively known as ‘cetaceans’ or simply ‘whales’.
+There are 15 baleen whales, 3 sperm whales, 23 beaked whales, 2 monodontidae (narwhal and beluga), 42 oceanic dolphins (including 4 river dolphins) and 7 porpoises.

 Cetaceans are broadly divided into two groups, depending on whether they have teeth (odontocetes) or baleen (mysticetes).

 Baleen whales are sometimes called the ‘great whales’ due to their overall larger size.
 There are 15 baleen whales altogether: these whales have baleen plates in their mouths to sift their food - plankton, krill (little shrimps) and small fish - from seawater.